Our Upcoming Events

 When a new bikeway is installed, will there be an education component?

 For larger projects, extensive community outreach is performed.
 For smaller projects, the City mails an educational brochure to all addresses within one block of the project area.
 The City does not perform other educational activities when implementing bikeway projects.
-“Street Skills” courses focusing on urban bicycling skills are offered by the East Bay Bicycle Coalition and the City strongly encourages all bicyclists to take this course.
+“Street Skills” courses focusing on urban bicycling skills are offered by Bike East Bay.
+The City strongly encourages all bicyclists to take this course and has allocated $50,000 in state Transportation Development Act Article 3 bicycle/pedestrian grant funds for this purpose, $25,000 in FY13/14 and $25,000 in FY15/16.

 How are bikeway projects that remove a travel lane evaluated for feasibility?

-Any project that proposes to remove a motor vehicle lane must be analyzed to assess its potential impacts on traffic flow and congestion.
-Impacts are studied by analyzing motor vehicle "Level of Service" (LOS) under current- and future-year (20 years hence) conditions, with a focus on the average delay experienced per motor vehicle at intersections.
-If there are no signalized intersections, the average daily and peak-hour traffic volumes along a corridor are analyzed to determine feasibility.
-Projects are designed to maximize bicyclist and pedestrian safety while minimizing impacts on motor vehicle traffic flow, as defined by LOS.
-Thus in some cases, bike lanes may be dropped approaching key intersections.
-Learn more about bikeway project development (pdf. flyer).
+Any project that proposes to remove a motor vehicle lane is analyzed to assess its potential impacts on traffic flow and congestion.
+Impacts are currently studied by analyzing motor vehicle "Level of Service" (LOS), with a focus on the average delay experienced per motor vehicle at intersections.
+If there are no signalized intersections, the average daily and peak-hour traffic volumes along a corridor are analyzed.
+Traditionally, projects in California have been designed to maximize bicyclist and pedestrian safety while minimizing impacts on motor vehicle traffic flow, as defined by LOS, and to comply with the California Environmental Quality Act (CEQA).
+The California Office of Planning and Research (OPR) is updating statewide CEQA guidelines to allow jurisdictions to use measures other than LOS to evaluate the environmental impacts of bikeway (and other) projects.